tyler-tm/ergodox-base/README.md

 ### Building the Firmware

-Instructions from Ergodox-EZ on how this can be used below (this repo only tracks the /*/source directory)...
+Instructions from ErgoDox-EZ on how this can be used below (this repo only tracks the /*/source directory)...

 ---